 - engage consumers in building the evidence and best practice

 - bring accountability and transparency.

 ‘Involving consumers should be something, just like good project management principles, that is considered right at the outset of how we plan our projects.’

-—Patsy Yates, Chair, Queensland University of Technology School of Nursing
+—Patsy Yates, Executive Dean, Faculty of Health, Queensland University of Technology School of Nursing